GoogleChrome/web.dev/src/site/content/en/blog/webxr-pt1/index.md

 Notice the object hierarchy in this code.
 It moves from `navigator` to `xr` to an `XRSession` instance.
-In early versions of the API, a script had to request a device, then a session.
+In early versions of the API, a script had to request a device before requesting a session.
 Now, the device is acquired implicitly.

 ### Entering a session

 After getting a session, I need to start it and enter it.
 But first, I need to set up a few things.
-Session needs an `onend` event handler so that the app or web page can be reset when the user exits.
+A session needs an `onend` event handler so that the app or web page can be reset when the user exits.

 I'll also need a `<canvas>` element to draw my scene on.
-It needs to be an XR compatible WebGL context.
-All drawing is done using the WebGL API.
+It needs to be an XR-compatible WebGL context.
+All drawing is done using the WebGL API or a WebGL-based framework such as [Three.js](https://threejs.org/).

-Now that I have a place to draw a scene, I need a source of content to draw on it.
+Now that I have a place to draw, I need a source of content to draw on it.
 For that, I create an instance of `XRWebGLLayer`.
 I associate it with the canvas by calling `XRSession.updateRenderState()`.